 If the patient has been consented by a personal or professional legal consent, then Recovered Capacity should be sought.
 This should happen when the participant recovers capacity to consent they will be given a Recovered Capacity PIS which will explain what has happened to them so far and seek written consent for continued participation in the trial.
 This will be done as soon as it is feasibly possible.
 If the participant is happy to continue they will be asked to provide written consent.
 The Investigator or delegated member of the trial team and the participant will sign and date the Consent Form to confirm that consent has been obtained.
+If the patient is unable to write for any reason, verbal consent for Recovered capacity consent will be obtained and witnessed and recorded in writing.
 The original consent form will be filed in the Investigator Site File (ISF), the participant will receive a copy of this document and a copy filed in the participant's medical notes.